 This semester, students are responsible for their own paper topics.
-Consider writing about a problem that interests you.
+Consider a problem that interests you.
+Students will propose a solution to a problem.
 Essays should follow the conventions of academic prose, which include addressing opposing views fairly and civilly.
 Students should not write about problems they cannot address in a civil way.

 The writing assignments are worth a total of four hundred points, the in-class writing is worth about one hundred points, and the final exam will be worth fifteen points.
-The final exam will consist of sending a proposal to an audience that can enact it.
-It is due by email to stephen(dot)gibson(at)uvu(dot)edu at the end of our final exam period.
+The final exam will consist of actually sending the student’s proposal to an audience that can enact it.
+Students will share their proposed solutions with the actual community member who they think can use the solution.
+The final is due by email to stephen(dot)gibson(at)uvu(dot)edu at the end of our final exam period.

 If you prefer to use a name other than the name the University officially uses, please let me know.
 Likewise, if you have a preferred personal pronoun, please let me know.